Logan-Core/Logan-Core.github.io/themes/hugo-theme-flat/content/projects/eternal_descent/_index.md

 - Enemy Purpose:
 	- Source of almost all enemies.
 Vital to game loop

 The portals the Catalyst shoot out around the arena.
-The portals will remain and will spawn in a small wave of enemies every 25ish seconds.
+The portals will remain until destroyed by the player and will each portal will spawn in a small wave of enemies every 25ish seconds.

 Each portal the Catalyst shoots out will have one set of enemies it can spawn.